PanicStation.org

 Scope note

-This guide covers first steps to identify the deduction, reduce the chance it repeats, and create a record.
-Later steps (formal grievance, tribunal claims, debt advice) can wait until you have the facts in writing.
+These are first steps to identify the deduction, reduce the chance it repeats, and create a clear record.
+Later decisions, such as a formal grievance, tribunal claim, debt advice, or specialist employment advice, may need specialist help.

 Important note

-This is general information, not legal advice.
-Employment status and contract terms matter, and some deductions are required by law or by official orders.
-If you’re unsure, use Acas and keep everything in writing.
+This is general information, not legal, financial, tax, employment, or professional advice.
+Your employment status, contract, pay records, and the type of deduction matter, and some deductions are required by law or official order.

 Additional Resources